-You may have irritable bowel syndrome (IBS) if your digestive system is so temperamental you’re afraid to travel.
-Or perhaps frequent bloating, cramps and unpredictable bowel movements force you to stay close to a restroom.
+You may have irritable bowel syndrome (IBS) if you frequently experience digestive discomfort or unpredictable bowel movements force you to stay close to a restroom.
+Or perhaps your digestive system is so temperamental you’re afraid to travel.

-IBS, often called spastic colon, is a common intestinal disorder that causes abdominal cramps, diarrhea, gas, bloating and constipation.
-Embarrassment causes many people with IBS to suffer, rather than seek treatment.
+IBS, often called spastic colon, is a common intestinal disorder that causes:

 Start by getting to the root of the problem